Code-Institute-Submissions/Magnate-Investments/README.md

 ## Testing

+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 Tested video user accessibility and able to play and pause, also able to view at different screen sizes.
 Contact form "try sumbit" working without error messages.